Queen of Thorns

 Khione rubbed her bruised arm and leg.
 “I am sorry, I thought I could help.”

+“I have felt better, but there is no real harm done,” she replied.
+Kai returned the sword to Garion; he placed it once more into its scabbard.
 After finding another place to set up camp and rest, Kai continued to keep watch.
 Gerda accompanied him.
 As Khione and Garion lay down to sleep, Khione whispered to Garion, “Thank you for keeping us safe.”

 He winked at her.
 “That is why I am here.”
 He then closed his eyes for some well-earned rest.